-1. Rolling Numbers/Times table chants
+2. Rolling Numbers/Times table chants

 I embraced this approach to times tables memorisation with my classes and the children loved it.
 It is essentially an update on the age old approach of chanting but adding in some more exciting elements: a rhythm, some rhymes, actions…whatever you like to make a catchy and easily remembered times table rap.
 The chant for the 7 time table involved stamping on the floor and my class always threw themselves into it with great enthusiasm (although I’m not sure how much the teacher in the room below us appreciated it!).

-2. Times Table Rockstars
+3. Times Table Rockstars

 Again, a modern take on a very traditional approach: testing.
 But with this, rather than just completing a standard times table test once a week in silence, the idea is to complete as many of the fifty questions as quickly as possible whilst also listening to a rock song.
 Then, based on their finishing time, children become “Rockstars”, “Rock legends”, or “Rock Gods”.
 This was great for the competitive children in my class and I found that the music helped them focus (our favourite song was Eye of the Tiger) as well as making it a more fun approach generally.
 For the musicians amongst you this also provides a great way to educate your class in classic rock music as it’s up to you to choose the tracks!
 Find out more on the Times Tables Rockstars inspiring website.

-4. Counting Stick
+4. Counting Stick Times Tables

 I found this quite traditional teaching method to be one of the most effective for times tables.
 It seems very simple but I was consistently surprised by how much my children loved it and it really did help the facts stick in their memory.
 All you need is a metre stick which is clearly divided into 10cm sections and some post-its.

 Once you have done that a few times, start to remove a few post-its and repeat the same steps of chanting again.
 Repeat the process of removing post-its and chanting until there are none left and the children are saying the number facts from memory.
 My class used to love the challenge as they saw the post-its being taken away and would even ask for me to remove more sooner!

-6. Get parents involved
+5. Get parents involved

 Getting children to spend time learning and memorising number facts at home can be hard and many children will try to avoid it if they can.
 Try to get parents on board as early as possible by suggesting activities they can do together at home.
 But keep it simple – for busy working parents finding the time to sit down to a complicated activity can be hard.

-The important thing is that we give our pupils the chance to practice these number facts as much as possible.
+The important thing is that we give our pupils the chance to practise these number facts as much as possible.
 This will help build their confidence and develop their enthusiasm for tackling harder calculations, knowing that their knowledge of things like times tables won’t be a barrier.